Kurt Kitayama

 Kurt Shun Kitayama (born January 14, 1993) is an American professional golfer who plays on the PGA Tour.
 On the European Tour, he won the AfrAsia Bank Mauritius Open in December 2018 and the Oman Open in March 2019.
 In March 2023, he won the Arnold Palmer Invitational on the PGA Tour.
+In July 2025, he won the 3M Open tournament for his second PGA Tour victory.

 Early life

 Kitayama was born in Chico, California, some 87 miles north of Sacramento, and graduated from Chico High School in 2011.
 Although his height was just 5–6, he was the Senior co-captain and starting point guard on the basketball team, while leading the Panthers to a 27–2 record and the 2011 California Northern Section Title.
 In the Championship Game, he scored 31 points and had 6 assists as Chico beat city-rival Pleasant Valley High School by a score of 67–54.

 Kitayama's older brother Daniel played golf 2007–2008 at the University of Hawaii at Hilo and later came to work as a professional caddie.